codeocean/co_aux_tools/README.md

 # Code Ocean Aux Tools

-#### Convenince tools for working in Code Ocean capsules and pipelines.
+#### Convenience tools for working in Code Ocean capsules and pipelines.

 <hr>